EliAndrewC/l7r/rules/04-schools.md

 You get a free raise on precepts and when rolling commune or spellcasting with your School Ring.

 **Third Dan:**
-Each adventure you get 2X free raises, where X is your precepts skill, which may be spent on bragging, intimidation, precepts, tact, wound checks, and when rolling commune or spellcasting with your School Ring after seeing your roll.
+Each adventure you get 2X free raises, where X is your precepts skill, which may be spent after seeing your roll on bragging, intimidation, precepts, tact, wound checks, and when rolling commune or spellcasting with your School Ring.
 You may not spend more than X of these free raises on a single roll.

 **Fourth Dan:**
 Raise your current and maximum School Ring by 1.
 Raising your School Ring now costs 5 fewer XP.
 You may cast one spell per round as an interrupt action.